 Mr Lim Ming Yan, the Company's President & GCEO until 15 September 2018, was the only non-independent Director in FY 2018.
 During FY 2018, other than Mr Lim Ming Yan who served as the Company's President & GCEO, all members of the Board were independent Directors as defined under the Code.
 The Board has a strong independent element in that the President & GCEO is the only non-independent Director.

 Principle 3 : Chairman and Chief Executive Officer

 There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
 No one individual should represent a considerable concentration of power.

-The Chairman is responsible for leadership of the Board and for facilitating the conditions for the overall effectiveness of the Board, Board Committees and individual Directors.
-This includes setting the agenda of the Board in consultation with the P&GCEO to ensure that there is sufficient information and time to address all agenda items, and promoting open and constructive engagement among the Directors as well as between the Board and the P&GCEO on strategic issues.
-The Chairman plays a significant leadership role by providing clear oversight, direction, advice and guidance to the P&GCEO on strategies.
+The Chairman provides leadership to the Board and facilitates the conditions for the overall effectiveness of the Board, Board Committees and individual Directors.
+This includes setting the agenda of Board meetings, ensuring that there is sufficient information and time at meetings to address all agenda items, and promoting open and constructive engagement among the Directors as well as between the Board and the President & GCEO on strategic issues.
+The Chairman plays a significant leadership role by providing clear oversight, direction, advice and guidance to the President & GCEO on strategies.
 He also maintains open lines of communication and engages with other members of the senior leadership regularly, and acts as a sounding board on strategic and operational matters.